TheOdinProject/curriculum/web_development_101/git_basics.md

 Don't worry if you don't know all the commands yet or that they don't stick at the moment - they will soon be seared into your brain as you use them multiple times in future Odin projects to come.

 ### <a id="additional-resources"></a>Additional Resources

-*This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something*
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * An introductory guide by [Michael Hartl](http://www.michaelhartl.com/) called [Learn Enough Git to Be Dangerous](https://www.learnenough.com/git-tutorial)
 * An easy-to-read, pragmatic guide to using Git available online from [RyPress](http://rypress.com/tutorials/git/index), also available for free on [Kindle](https://www.amazon.com/Rys-Git-Tutorial-Ryan-Hodson-ebook/dp/B00QFIA5OC)